Interview with Brooke Haven: Design on a Budget | Sound Shore Moms of Westchester

 Do you have a favorite area of the home to design for?

-I love working on any space.
-Kitchens are truly satisfying because they’re so important to a home.
-I love styling coffee tables, shelves and mantles.
-Outdoor spaces have become a thing people hire me for, which is so cool.
-Baby nurseries are always special for me.
-But, I think, weirdly, that my absolute favorite space to do is a powder room.
+But, I think my absolute favorite space to do is a powder room.
 Since they are usually small and contained spaces, they can be a great way to magnify your existing style or step outside your comfort zone.
-Dramatic color, bold wallpaper, tiling the ceiling, statement lighting…all of it seems more fun and less scary for a powder room.
-Because the space is smaller, we can usually use some higher end finishes.
-You don’t need much, so it won’t break the bank!
+Dramatic color, bold wallpaper, tiling the ceiling, statement lighting…all of it seems less scary and more fun for a powder room!

 What are some things you think are worth splurging on?
-What are some things you think areworth saving on?
+What are some things you think are worth saving on?

 What sparked your love for design?